quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

   For any $x in X$, the matrix
   $ J_f(x) = (diff_(x_j) f_i (x))_(1 <= i <= m)^(1 <= j <=n) $
   with $m$ rows and $n$ columns is called the *Jacobi matrix* of $f$ at $x$.

+  _In each row we "fix" a variable and then derive it in each column._
 ]

 === Gradient